Bandwidth/bandwidth.github.io/voice/methods/calls/getCallsCallId.md

 **Note**: Call information is kept for 7 days after the calls are hung up.
 If you attempt to retrieve information for a call that is older than 7 days, you will get an HTTP 404 response.

+The `disconnectCause` for a call can be:
+- `hangup`: there was no more BXML to execute in it; it indicates that the call ended normally.
+- `busy`: the callee was busy.
+- `timeout`: the call wasn't answered before the `callTimeout` was reached.
+- `cancel`: while the call was ringing, it was cancelled by its originator.
+- `rejected`: the call was rejected by the callee.
+- `callback-error`: a BXML callback couldn't be delivered.
+- `invalid-bxml`: an invalid bxml was tried to be played in the call.
+- `application-error`: some non-supported action was tried on the call, e.g. trying to play a .ogg audio.
+- `account-limit`: the rate limits on the account were reached.
+- `node-capacity-exceeded`: the system itself reached its maximum capacity.
+- `error`: some error not described in any of the other causes happened on the call.
+- `unknown`: some unknown error happened on the call.

 ### Request URL

 <code class="get">GET</code>`https://voice.bandwidth.com/api/v2/accounts/{accountId}/calls/{callId}`